-Last weekend around seventeen writers I know met at my place and we spent a couple of hours looking at tools we can use to develop authentic characters and ensure consistency in their responses in dialogue, decision making and action.
+Last weekend seventeen writers met at my home to discuss and workshop ways to develop authentic characters and to ensure those character’s responses in dialogue, decision making and action remained consistent throughout a novel.

 I’ve worked in learning and development for a lot of years and during this time I’ve run courses on and taken most kinds of personality tests.
 These are great tools which I use a lot when creating and developing characters for my books.

-In the workshop we looked at a couple of these personality tests and how to use them while writing, I also described some other tools I use in character development.
+During the afternoon we looked at a couple of these personality tests and how to use them while writing, and I also worked through some other tools I use in character development.

-If this sounds like a lot of work, it is, but I don’t use these tools for every character.
-I tend to think of them on three levels:
+If this sounds like a lot of work, it is, but as a reader I’ll soon put down a book if the characters all sound and act the same or their actions aren’t consistent with their character.
+However, I don’t use these tools for every character in a novel.
+I tend to think of characters on three levels:

 For our main characters (Level 1) I use tools such as Myers-Briggs or Natal Charts to help give various characteristics, both positive and negative, to form a well-rounded character.